 According to the latest statistics from the Pennsylvania State Police, state troopers made 18,801 arrests for driving under the influence (DUI) in 2015, a 6.2 percent increase from 2014.
 Significantly, the state police noted a 43 percent increase in the number of arrests for driving under the influence of drugs, also referred to as “drugged driving.”
 The Pennsylvania Department of Transportation reported a 25 percent increase in alcohol-related traffic fatalities in 2016.

 In response to the rising number of impaired drivers on Pennsylvania’s roadways, state and local police departments have begun using more even aggressive strategies to reduce the number of individuals driving while under the influence of alcohol, controlled substances and other drugs.
-The penalties for a DUI conviction can be severe and may include mandatory jail time, loss of driving privileges and substantial fines and court costs.

 DUI Checkpoint Enforcement in Pennsylvania